SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Description</b></summary>

 The Editors verify whether an ISA² Core Vocabulary can be reused.
-Reuse is a key objective when drafting data models.
-In case there is no ISA² Core Vocabulary reusable, or it is not coherent to the context of the data model, the editors will consider other possibilities as presented in step 7.
+Reuse is a key objective when drafting OOTS data model for specific evidence types.
+In case there is no reusable ISA² Core Vocabulary, or it is not coherent with the context of the OOTS data model for specific evidence types, the editors will consider other possibilities as presented in step 7.

 > Core Vocabularies are simplified, re-usable and extensible data models that capture the fundamental characteristics of an entity in a context-neutral fashion.
 Public administrations can use and extend the Core Vocabularies in the following contexts:
 > * Development of new systems